wp-graphql/wp-graphql-testcase/README.md

 ## Installing
 1. Run `composer require wp-graphql/wp-graphql-testcase` from your project directory in the terminal.
-2. _(Optionally)_ If your didn't already have codeception installed in the project, run `vendor/bin/codecept init wpbrowser`.
+2. _(Optionally: Codeception only)_ If your didn't already have codeception installed in the project, run `vendor/bin/codecept init wpbrowser`.
 3. To make a test case generate a with `vendor/bin/codecept generate:wpunit wpunit TestName`.
 Then just change the extending class to `\Tests\WPGraphQL\TestCase\WPGraphQLTestCase` :man_shrugging:

 ## Going forward